-- 1. You may go directly to an individual (teacher or staff) and - provide personal feedback regarding the positiveactions of that individual or - express concern about an issue. - If a parent has a concern regarding the classroom, the parent must first discuss the concern with the teacher.
-An appointment may be scheduled with the teacher outside of the instructional day.
-It is considered improper to address teachers about issues that would place them in a position of breaking professional ethics.
+- 1. You may go directly to an individual (teacher or staff) and - provide personal feedback regarding the positive actions of that individual or - express concern about an issue. - If a parent has a concern regarding the classroom, the parent must first discuss the concern with the teacher.
+An appointment may be scheduled with the teacher improper to address teachers about issues that would place them in a position of breaking professional ethics.
 Questions regarding other teachers, other parents, other students and issues such as job satisfaction are considered improper.